CBrandsDev/3-Column-Preview-Card-Component/README.md

 # Frontend Mentor - NFT preview card component solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [3-column preview card component](https://www.frontendmentor.io/solutions/3column-preview-card-component--xxamoxSKH).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents